-Investing can be intimidating, even in “normal” times.
-Throw in one of the most volatile stock markets in US history, and investing can become almost unapproachable for some.
+Investing can be intimidating, even in “normal” times, but throw in one of the most volatile stock markets in US history, and investing can become almost unapproachable for some.
 As you may know, 2020 has certainly been a roller coaster for the stock market.
 We have already seen historic market volatility this year and it’s not even halftime yet.

 It’s a lot easier said than done for most.
 Take a look at the hypothetical example below provided from Blackrock to explain the importance of not attempting to time the market.